stxrrymuffin/personal-website/README.md

 in page width, but I think I got it working in the end!

-I focused first on getting the major components of each page in (ie. the giant text boxes), and then I moved onto adding the tiny accents into each page (the stars, balloons, etc).
+I focused first on getting the major components of each page in (ie. the giant text boxes), and then I moved onto adding the tiny accents into each page (the stars, balloons, ribbons, etc).

 <p align="center" width="100%">
 <img src="src/canva_screenshot.png" width=40%>